 Weather can be unpredictable on a teen camping trip.
 Given that, it’s best to ensure a fun trip for your teens by adding plenty of rainy-day activities to your camping checklist.

 Bring board games, card games, magazines, and activity books.
 And, if all else fails, download movies or TV shows on your teens’ devices.

 14. Camping ideas for teenagers – build a campfire

 Help your teens learn how to chop wood and light a campfire.

 Teaching them to handle a hatchet safely is a valuable life skill.
 It can also ensure you have an extra set of hands for chopping.

 You will need to instruct your teens on hatchet safety and monitor them while chopping the wood.

 Teach them how to construct a campfire properly and ensure safety.
 Help your teens learn about different types of lighter fluid and the best products to use.
 Make sure you set your own tent up away from the fire on your camping adventure.

 One of the best things to do while camping is to get everybody engaged in a group activity, even if it is just you and your son or daughter.
-This can be one of the fun camping activities for tweens.
+This can be one of the fun camping activities for high school students.

 Print out a fun skit or a short play for you and your family to act out.
 Test your teens’ theatre skills by encouraging them to write their own scripts.